donkirkby/live-py-plugin/README.md

 7. Close all the dialog boxes by clicking OK, then let PyCharm restart when it asks.
 8. Open a Python file.
-9. From the Run menu, choose Start Live Coding.
+9. Run the Python file normally, as a script or a unit test.
+10. With the same run configuration selected in the drop down, choose Start Live Coding from the Run menu.

 Uninstalling the PyCharm plugin
 -------------------------------